Fertilizing Avens

 How to Fertilize Avens

 Avens do well in fertile soil with high organic content.
-The soil pH should be slightly acidic to neutral, have medium moisture, and allow for drainage.
-A balanced, slow-release granular fertilizer helps Geum grow.
-Saturate the soil with water before applying the fertilizer.
+The soil should be slightly acidic to neutral, moisture retentive, and well-drained.
+A balanced, slow-release, granular fertilizer helps Geum get off to a good start.
+Saturate the soil with water before applying fertilizer.
 Wet roots can better absorb the fertilizer, and wet conditions reduce the risk of fertilizer burn.

 Best Time To Fertilize Avens